xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 If specified, `X` must be an array that identifies one or more namespaces.
-This means X can be either:
+This means `X` can be either:

 * a simple character scalar or vector identifying the name of a namespace.
+* a reference to a namespace.
 * a nested vector where each item is one of the above.

 `Y` is either a character array which represents a list of names of objects to be copied into the namespace, or a ref to a namespace, or  an array produced by the `⎕OR` of a namespace.